tangowithcode/tango_with_django_2/manuscript/chapter8-templates.md

 From the example above, we have introduced two new features into the base template.

 -   The first is a template block called `title_block`.
 This will allow us to specify a custom page title for each page inheriting from our base template.
 If an inheriting page does not override the block, then the `title_block` defaults to `How to Tango with Django!`, resulting in a complete title of `Rango - How to Tango with Django!`.
 Look at the contents of the `<title>` tag in the above template to see how this works.
--   We have also included the list of links from our current `index.html` template -- along with a new link to the index page -- and placed them into a HTML `<div>` tag underneath our `body_block` block.
+-   We have also included the list of links from our current `index.html` template -- along with a new link to the index page -- and placed them into an HTML `<div>` tag underneath our `body_block` block.
 This will ensure the links are present across all pages inheriting from the base template.
-The links are preceded by a *horizontal rule* (`<hr />`) which provides a visual separation for the user between the content of the `body_block` block and the links.
+The links are preceded by a *horizontal rule* (`<hr />`) which provides visual separation for the user between the content of the `body_block` block and the links.

 ## Template Inheritance {#section-templates-inheritance}
 Now that we've created a base template with blocks, we can now update all the templates we have created so that they inherit from the base template.
 Let's start by refactoring the template `rango/category.html`.

-To do this, first remove all the repeated HTML code leaving only the HTML and template tags/commands specific to the page.
+You can achieve this by first removing all the repeated HTML code, leaving only the HTML and template tags/commands specific to the page.
 Then at the beginning of the template add the following line of code:

 {lang="html",linenos=off}
 	{% extends 'rango/base.html' %}